hackupc/guides-page/_pages/guide/hacker.md

 ## :woman_office_worker: Sponsor challenges

 Remember to opt in the challenges when submitting your project!
-(By submitting, you automatically opt to the HackUPC prize.)
+(By submitting and presenting to HackUPC judges, you automatically opt to the HackUPC prize.)
 All the challenges will be presented in the opening ceremony as well as the prizes.

-Check them during HackUPC in our live page: [live.hackupc.com](https://live.hackupc.com/)
+Check them during HackUPC in our live page: [live.hackupc.com](https://live.hackupc.com/challenges).

 ---